bliszewski/sfmt/README.md

 ant <target> [-D<property>=<value> ...]
 ```

-`target` is the name of a `<target>` item within the build script.
+`target` is the name attribute of a `<target>` in the build script.
 Common targets are:
 ```
 new                 Create a new migration work item or patch. fetch-from-source   Retrieve the package.xml from source environment. validate-in-env     Perform a checkOnly=true deploy task in an environment. deploy-in-env       Perform a deployRecentValidation task in an environment.
 ```

-Properties are passed to Apache Ant with the `-D` flag.
+Properties are passed to the build script with `-D`; more than one -D can be used.
 The most common properties are:
 ```
 work      Name of the migration work item. patch     Name of the migration patch within a work item. env       Name of the environment to target. source    Name of the environment to use as a source. request   Request ID of a recent deploy (or validation) task.
 ```

 > Note: Some properties names have periods in them, which can cause issues in Windows Powershell.
 There are short properties names for the most common properties, but if you need to define another you can enclose the entire option in quotes, e.g. `ant new -Dwork=old "-Dsfmt.api.version=38.0"`